rayjolt/100-days-of-code/log.md

 **Today's Progress**: Still working through the programming assignments.

 **Thoughts:** I managed to debug yesterday's error, although I didn't get much further than that today.
 (It didn't help that my notebook from yesterday didn't get saved, making me have to type in all of yesterday's work again.)

+### Day 86: 14 June 2017

+**Today's Progress**: Still working through the programming assignments.
+I finished coding the forward pass of a ConvNet, and now I'm starting on the backward pass.

+**Thoughts:** The backward pass is going pretty well so far, although I haven't had to look at the calculus at all as part of the course.
+Maybe I should look at it separately later - or maybe take another calculus course on Coursera after I finish the deeplearning.ai speciality.